 Extreme Gingerbread Competition a Success

-The Brown University Society for Women Engineers in collaboration with the University's Engineers Without Borders student organization held its fourth annual "Extreme Gingerbread House Competition" on Friday, December 3.
-Twenty-one teams of three to five students and professors participated, and the event raised more than $125 for Engineers without Borders.
-This year, Engineers Without Borders is focusing on helping a Haitian orphanage that was damaged during the earthquake in January, 2010.
-The designs ranged from the traditional to the modern, and included circular houses, and a replica of Frank Lloyld Wright’s Fallingwater.
+The Brown University Society for Women Engineers held its fifth annual "Extreme Gingerbread House Competition" on Friday, December 2.
+Twenty-one teams of three to five students participated.
+The designs ranged from the traditional to the modern, and included a rugby stadium and a house with a windmill.

 This year, the teams were challenged to build earthquake resistant gingerbread houses out of graham crackers, icing, candy canes, pretzels, gummy bears and other supplied materials in a one-hour time period.
 Houses were required to be hollow with a maximum wall thickness of one inch, and had to exceed 6” x 6” x6”.
 The houses were judged both for aesthetics, and amount of time without breaking on a shake table.